mauriciorojasnova/Batatabit/README.md

-# -Batatabit
+# Batatabit

 Batatabit helps you navigate between the different prices and trends of cryptocurrencies.

+This project covers the fundamentals of frontend development from this [course](https://platzi.com/cursos/mobile-first/) of Platzi.